adrianhopebailie/web-monetization/explainer.md

  1. If the browser finds a valid Payment Pointer in a Web Monetization `<meta>` tag it generates a fresh UUID (version 4) and uses this as the **Request ID** from this point forward. **This Request ID MUST be unique per page load**, not per browser, session nor site.
      - The `<meta>` tags MUST NOT be inserted dynamically using client-side Javascript.
      - The `<meta>` tags MUST be in the `<head>` of the document.
-     - If the Web Monetization `<meta>` tags are malformed, the browser will stop here.
+     - If the Web Monetization `<meta>` tags are malformed, the browser will abort Monetization processing here.
 The browser SHOULD report a warning via the console.
      - If the Web Monetization `<meta>` tags are well-formed, the browser should extract the Payment Pointer.

  2. The browser invokes the user's Web Monetization Provider passing it the `requestId` and `paymentPointer`.